pa-0/TimeLimit-sf-mirror/README.md

 Useful for time-tracking  of your speech, lecture or presentation.

 Colour / font / time limits can be changed using settings window and hot-keys.
+It's possible to save and restore several configurations.

 Available hot-keys:
 -------------------